 Should I take any precautions when caring for burgundy rubber plants?

 The leaves of these plants produce a thick white substance known as latex.
 Potential consequences of inhaling or ingesting may be food poisoning and diarrhea.
-Therefore, serious care should be taken if you’ve got pets or kids in your home, they’re the most vulnerable from getting hurt by this plant.
+Therefore, serious care should be taken if you’ve got pets or kids in your home, they’re the most vulnerable to getting hurt by this plant.

 Is my rubber plant under-watered?

-Your plant may be underwatered if the leaves break every easily and feel crispy to touch.
+Your plant may be underwatered if the leaves break easily and feel crispy to the touch.
 Crisp leaves are a warning sign as your plant will soon shed off leaves after getting crispy leaves.
 It is better to cut these leaves and maintain the nutrients of your plant so that it gains strength.